Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 There are plenty of different Version Control Systems, each with their own set of vocabulary and concepts. **Git** is a version control system that has widespread use and acceptance.

-Git gives us the tooling to:
+Git gives us tools to:

 - create different versions of our codebases
-- give names, ids, and information between different versions
+- give names and ids to different versions
+- record additional details between versions
 - follow a specific history of versions
 - collaborate on the same codebase at the same time with many people
 - configure codebases and developer workflows to help programmers